Peer Review & Plagiarism Policies

 Submission to Publication Time

-According to our analysis of dates of submissions and publications, we have found that minimum 8 weeks of time is taken to publish research papers which includes review, documents submission (undertaking form, copyright permission form, identity proof), documents verification, receiving payment for publication/processing charge, and editing and publishing of research paper.
+According to our analysis of dates of submissions and publications, we have found that minimum 8 weeks of time is taken to publish research papers which includes review, documents submission (Agreement of Publication and Proof of Payment), documents verification, receiving payment for publication/processing charge, and editing and publishing of research paper.
 Reviewing time depends generally on availability of reviewer, length of the research paper and complexity of the research.

 When research articles are submitted, plagiarism may appear in them because of copying heavily from one or more referenced/unreferenced sources and lack of original thoughts, research methods and conclusions of the researchers/authors.